My Approach to Helping

 More Info About My Practice

-I practice at Space Between Counseling Services which is conveniently located in the Mt.
+I practice at Space Between Counseling Services which has 2 conveniently located offices in the Mt.
 Washington and Mt.
 Vernon neighborhoods of Baltimore, MD.
 Both offices are close to public transit and have limited free as well as ample metered parking, so it is convenient for those accessing public and private transportation.
 I am currently only accepting clients who are residing in the state of MD via telehealth, due to the COVID-19 Pandemic.

 Specific Issue(s) I'm Skilled at Helping With